suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 Running batch simulations (Tutorial 8)
 --------------------------------------------

 Here we are going to illustrate how to run batch simulations using the simple network in Tutorial 2.
-By batch simulations we mean modifying some parameter values within a given range and automatically running simulations for combination of parameter values (also known as grid parameter search).
+By batch simulations we mean modifying some parameter values within a given range and automatically running simulations for all combinations of these parameter values (also known as grid parameter search).

 The first thing we need to do is break up the tut2.py code into three different files -- although not needed for such small models, this will be very helpful for more complex and large models.
 The file organization should be as follows (click on filename to download):

-* :download:`tut8_netParams.py <code/tut8_netParams.py>` : Defines the network model.
+* :download:`tut8_netParams.py <code/tut8_netParams.py>` : Defines the network model (netParams object).
 Includes "fixed" parameter values of cells, synapses, connections, stimulation, etc. Changes to this file should only be made for relatively stable improvements of the model.
 Parameter values that will be varied systematically to explore or tune the model should be included here by referencing the appropiate variable in the simulation configuration (cfg) module.
 Only a single netParams file is required for each batch of simulations.

-* :download:`tut8_cfg.py <code/tut8_cfg.py>` : Simulation configuration.
+* :download:`tut8_cfg.py <code/tut8_cfg.py>` : Simulation configuration (simConfig object).
 Includes parameter values for each simulation run such as duration, dt, recording parameters etc. Also includes the model parameters that are being varied to explore or tune the network.
 When running a batch, NetPyNE will automatically create one cfg file for each parameter configuration (using this one as a starting point).

 * :download:`tut8_init.py <code/tut8_init.py>` : Sequence of commands to run a single simulation.
 Can be executed via 'python init.py'.
 When running a batch, NetPyNE will call init.py multiple times, pass a different cfg file for each of the parameter configurations explored.